 In the end, I have learned some residents are late bloomers and do pull themselves up by the bootstraps once they leave residency, but a large percentage unfortunately constantly shift from job to job.
 Many of those folks are the same ones who seemed to do whatever they could to destroy their own residency experience during their four years of residency.
 And yes, we hear about them again when the paperwork comes back to us each time they change jobs when out in practice.
-So, today I figured I would talk about those characteristics during residency that are a surefire way to ruin your residency experience.
+Today I figured I would talk about those characteristics that are a surefire way to ruin your residency radiology experience.
 Don’t make those same awful mistakes!

 Sweat The Small Stuff

 In the heat of battle, it is effortless to forget the end goal of radiology residency, to be well trained and ready for practice when you leave.
 Remember… residency is only a 4-year experience.
 However, some residents get caught up in the moment and forget about the end game.
 They concern themselves with relatively minor things such as rising prices in the cafeteria, having to do a few extra shifts, or hearing some disheartening comments from one of their annoying colleagues.
 Sure, there is a place and time to worry about those things.
 But, it should not become an all-encompassing mission.
 Some never get over these issues and forget to learn what they need to know when they leave residency.
 In the process, they also upset their colleagues, distracting everyone from their training.
 Get over it!!!

 Some residency classes always get along.
 Others have permanent hatred toward one another.
 The inability to get along spills over to other areas in a radiology residency.
 Studying suffers because some folks are left behind, and no one seems to care.
 Tempers flare and prevent classmates from covering each other when they need it.
 Everyone becomes exhausted and upset.
 Next thing you know, residency is over, and everyone is worse for the wear.
 Do whatever it takes to get along!
 It is not worth four years of frustration!